-While the annual Cherry Blossom Festival in Amsterdam has unfortunately been canceled for 2019, there’s still plenty of reason to book a trip to this colorful city for some blossom-spotting.
+This colorful European city is the perfect spring destination for some blossom-spotting.
 The clouds of pastel blooms against the backdrop of this gorgeous city will be irresistible for anyone with a camera—make sure to head to Kersenbloesempark in Amstelveen (a suburb of Amsterdam) to see the 400 cherry trees gifted to Holland from the Japan’s Women Club.

 Our list wouldn’t be complete without Washington, D.C., home to some of the finest cherry blossom trees in the U.S. and the famous National Cherry Blossom Festival, a three-week long celebration between late March and mid-April.
 The National Mall Route will take you around the Tidal Basin, the Jefferson Memorial, and Martin Luther King Jr. Memorial for unforgettable views of the nation’s capital in full pink and white bloom.

-For several weeks each April, locals in Vancouver celebrate the thousands of cherry blossom trees that bloom across the city by way of the Vancouver Cherry Blossom Festival.
+For several weeks each April, locals in Vancouver enjoy thousands of cherry blossom trees that bloom across the city—and celebrate at the Vancouver Cherry Blossom Festival.
 Take a leisurely walk through the famed Stanley Park, or enjoy a waterfront seafood lunch with views of the trees.
 There’s even a “Bike the Blossoms” ride that you can join during the blooming season for spectacular views of the pink and white flowers that blanket this coastal city.